Jarred Kelenic Player Props: Mariners vs. Tigers

-The Seattle Mariners, including Jarred Kelenic (.263 on-base percentage in past 10 games, 56 points below season-long percentage), take on starter Michael Lorenzen and the Detroit Tigers at T-Mobile Park, Saturday at 9:40 PM ET.
+On Sunday, Jarred Kelenic (.361 slugging percentage in past 10 games, with no home runs) and the Seattle Mariners face the Detroit Tigers, whose starting pitcher will be Reese Olson.
+First pitch is at 4:10 PM ET.

-He reached base in his only plate appearance in his previous game against the Tigers.
+In his most recent game, he reached base in his only plate appearance against the Tigers.

 Jarred Kelenic Game Info & Props vs. the Tigers